kayew/reset-rabbit/readme.md

 # Reset Rabbit

+## CSSE142 Writeup

+To fix this, someone would have to modify the Dockerfile so that it no longer uses the vulnerable version, then rebuild and redeploy.

 ## Intro

 A hastily thrown together PoC for testing for DoS on http/2 webservers.
 It performs the technique described in https://www.cve.org/CVERecord?id=CVE-2023-44487